-Bosnia and Herzegovina: FBiH Government to accelerate TPP Tuzla, Banovici projects21.
-May 2019. / SEE Energy News
+Bosnia and Herzegovina: FBiH Government to accelerate TPP Tuzla, Banovici projects, SEE Energy News

 The Government of the Federation of Bosnia and Herzegovina (FBiH) adopted the information of the Federal Ministry of Energy, Mining and Industry on the state of coalmine operators within the power utility EPBiH in the past ten years.